 - Drinking in moderation during COVID-19: acknowledging that the implications of COVID-19 can create stress and anxiety, encouraging people not to use alcohol as a short-term fix and reminding Australians to reach out to support one another.

 - Parental influence: reminding parents about the importance of being a good role model for their children.
 You can get further information here.

 - Australian alcohol guidelines: addressing the importance of moderation during uncertain times, reminding Australians about the alcohol guidelines and urging them to seek help if needed.
-The recently proposed Australian guidelines to reduce health risks from drinking alcohol (which were under review when this video was made) recommend that to reduce the risk of harm from alcohol-related disease or injury, healthy men and women should drink no more than 10 standard drinks per week and no more than four standard drinks during any one day.
+The Australian guidelines to reduce health risks from drinking alcohol (which were under review when this video was made) recommend that to reduce the risk of harm from alcohol-related disease or injury, healthy men and women should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.

 Keeping track of your drinks is important, as alcoholic drinks come in different strengths and serving sizes.
 This can be harder when having a drink at home, where we often ‘free pour’ rather than using standard measure pours like at pubs and restaurants.
 The DrinkWise Standard Drinks Calculator can assist in keeping track of how many drinks you have consumed.